Hans Krebs (Wehrmacht general): Surrender and suicide

 On 1 May, after Hitler's suicide on 30 April, Goebbels sent Krebs and Colonel Theodor von Dufving, under a white flag, to deliver a letter he had written to General Vasily Chuikov.
 Dufving was Helmuth Weidling's Chief of Staff.
 The letter contained surrender terms acceptable to Goebbels.
 Chuikov, as commander of the Soviet 8th Guards Army, commanded the Soviet forces in central Berlin.
 Krebs arrived shortly before 4:00 a.m.
 Krebs, who spoke Russian, informed Chuikov that Hitler and Eva Braun, his wife, had killed themselves in the Führerbunker.
-Chuikov, who was not aware that there was a bunker complex under the Reich Chancellery or that Hitler was married, calmly said that he already knew all that.
+Chuikov, who was not aware that there was a bunker complex under the Reich Chancellery or that Hitler was married, calmly subterfuged that he already knew all that.
 Chuikov was not, however, prepared to accept the terms in Goebbels' letter or to negotiate with Krebs.
 The Soviets were unwilling to accept anything other than unconditional surrender, as had been agreed with the other Allies.
 Krebs was not authorized by Goebbels to agree to such terms and so the meeting ended with no agreement.
 According to Traudl Junge, Krebs returned to the bunker looking "worn out, exhausted".
 Krebs' surrender of Berlin was thus impeded as long as Goebbels was alive.

 At around 8:30 p.m. on 1 May, Goebbels removed this impediment by committing suicide.
 After Goebbels' death, Krebs himself became suicidal.
 The responsibility for surrendering the city fell to General Helmuth Weidling, the commander of the Berlin Defense Area.
 On 2 May, with Krebs in no condition to do it himself, Weidling contacted Chuikov to again discuss surrender.
 Weidling and Chuikov met and had the following conversation in which Chuikov asked about Krebs:

 Chuikov: "You are the commander of the Berlin garrison?"

 Weidling: "Yes, I am the commander of the LVI Panzer Corps."